Stages Of The Tattoo Healing Process - A Day-By-Day Walkthrough

 This first stage of healing starts as soon as you get off the tattooist’s chair.
 The area in which the ink has been injected into is now a large open wound and the skin will start producing plasma straight away to begin the clotting and scabbing process.

 At this point your artist will most-likely clean the area with an antibacterial soap and proceed to bandage/wrap the tattoo for protection against contact with bacteria until you get home.
 All artists vary with their own approach, but lots of them advise to keep the bandage/wrap on for 12-24 hours.

 Once the bandage is taken off (carefully), it’s quite likely that your tattooed area will be weeping and oozing with blood/plasma/lymphatic fluid/ink – this is completely normal and is the bodies way of trying to repair itself.

 At this point (which will either be later on in the day of your sitting, or the next day) you will want to very gently wash away as much blood/ink/gooey plasma as you can with warm water and sensitive fragrance-free soap by using your clean fingers only in circular motions (no rough wash cloths or towels).
 More on how to clean a new tattoo here.

-Gently wash your new tattoo with this soap and it will do a great job at disinfecting the area while keeping the colors bright and vibrant.
-It's also designs to be super-sensitive to the healing tattooed area and contains completely natural ingredients.
+Gently wash your new tattoo with the supplied soap to disinfect the area while keeping the colors bright and vibrant.
+The soap is designed to be super-sensitive on the skin, and contains completely natural ingredients.

 The oozing plasma (clear gloopy liquid) on your tattoo is what helps your skin to scab.
 By keeping plasma levels to a minimum you will help keep away the big unsightly scabs you normally see on a deep wound that can dry out and begin to crack if you're not careful.